MirantisContainers/mke-docs/content/docs/operations/backup-restore/_index.md

 The `distributed` setting configures MinIO storage to run in distributed mode.

-Refer to the following list to detail on all the configuration file `backup` fields:
+Refer to the following list for detail on all the configuration file `backup` fields:

 <!-- [TODO turn this list into a table once column widths are fixed] -->